camin-mccluskey/digital-garden/content/unstuck-programming.md

   - sapling
 draft: false
 ---
 Every problem I've ever encountered in programming has been soluble, even if they didn't seem that way initially.
-As long as they don't fundamentally violate some physical axiom of the universe, they are not only soluble, they're soluble for you.
+As long as the problem doesn't fundamentally violate some physical axiom of the universe, they are not only soluble, they're soluble for you.
 However mindset, while important, is at most half the battle.

 This is a collection of techniques I find helpful for getting unstuck when thinking through hard problems, in programming and elsewhere.